King Edward VII School, Lytham: History

 King Edward VII School was erected on a 32-acre site at Fairhaven (on part of the Fairhaven Golf Club links) on Clifton Drive, alongside St. Paul's Avenue, which was at that time the boundary between Lytham and St.Annes.
 The site was mainly built upon sand dunes, with close proximity to the coast line.
-It was founded as a Grammar School for boys built by The Lytham Schools Foundation and opened on 25 September 1908.
+It was founded as a grammar school for boys built by The Lytham Schools Foundation and opened on 25 September 1908.

 The school opened with a population of 78 boys.
 At the outbreak of The Great War in 1914, the school was still relatively young, with an increased population of 180.
 37 KES Old Boys were killed in action before the Armistice in 1918, a high proportion from such a small school.
-A 1921 quote from the headmaster, Mr. Bompas Smith, reflecting upon those lost at war reads:
+A 1921 quote from the headmaster, Bompas Smith, reflecting upon those lost at war reads:

 "When the school was opened in 1908 we little thought that the value of life we then began would so soon be tested in the furnace of war.
-We did our work and played our games and were glad in each other’s friendship, and did not know that most of us would soon go to prove their pluck and their endurance in scenes of which we never dreamed.
+We did our work and played our games and were glad in each other's friendship, and did not know that most of us would soon go to prove their pluck and their endurance in scenes of which we never dreamed.
 We did not know that only too many among those we honoured would go out never to return."

 In 1923, as a result of a surplus in finances at The Lytham Schools Foundation, it was decided that a school for girls was to be built.
-Eight of the 32 acres of the King Edward’s site were given over to Queen Mary's, with an additional 7.5 acres purchased for the new school.
+Eight of the 32 acres of the King Edward's site were given over to Queen Mary's, with an additional 7.5 acres purchased for the new school.
 Queen Mary School (QMS) for girls opened next-door in 1930.
-Both schools soon entered the state system as direct grant schools under the 1944 Education Act, meaning that there were fee-paying and eleven-plus students.
+Both schools soon entered the state system as direct grant schools under the Education Act 1944, meaning that there were fee-paying and eleven-plus students.